 Waste connection.
 The machine’s waste hose connected to a standpipe with a P-trap, a dedicated spigot on the sink trap, or a washing machine trap.

-The standpipe must terminate at a minimum height of 600mm to ensure the waste hose runs above the water level in the machine — this is what prevents siphoning.
-Incorrect waste connections are the most common cause of foul smells from a machine that is otherwise working correctly.
+Washing machine waste standpipes are commonly installed with the waste entry point around 600mm above floor level, subject to the appliance manufacturer’s installation guidance — this helps prevent siphoning.
+Incorrect waste connections are a common cause of foul smells from a machine that is otherwise working correctly.

 Levelling and stability check.
 A washing machine that is not level vibrates excessively on spin, walks across the floor, and stresses supply hose connections over time.